 $790,000 FCLF financing (2 loans)

-24 affordable handicap accessible apartments
+24 affordable and accessible apartments

 For individuals who need a wheelchair to help them get around, it is often difficult to find affordable, safe housing that is fully accessible and allows them to live independently.
 In South Florida, a local couple, Pedro and Angelina Rodriguez, faced this challenge first hand when Mr. Rodriguez became quadriplegic as a result of an auto accident.
 In 1985, the Rodríguezes and a group of friends with spinal cord injuries founded Spinal Cord Living Assistance Development, Inc., or SCLAD.
 To date, SCLAD has helped more than 1700 individuals with disabilities through a support network that helps with housing, job training, and other support services.